 The Great Migration

-The Great Migration was the movement of 6 million African Americans out of the rural American South to the urban Northeast, Midwest, and West that began around 1916 and would continue for several decades.
-It was caused primarily by poor economic conditions, white supremacist violence. and racial segregation and discrimination in the South, where Jim Crow laws were upheld.
+The Great Migration was the movement of 6 million African Americans out of the rural American South to the urban Northeast, Midwest, and West Coast.
+It began around 1916 and would continue for several decades.
+It was caused primarily by white supremacist violence, poor economic opportunities, and racial segregation in the South, where Jim Crow laws were upheld.